 Mediation can be requested at any time.
-Once mediation is requested, you and the school district must both agree to participate in the process.
-If you both agree to participate, the Office for Exceptional Children will give you choices of a mediator to direct the mediation meeting.
-If you and the district are unable to agree on a mediator, the OEC will assign one for you.
+Once mediation is requested, you and the educational agency must both agree to participate in the process.

+If you both agree to participate, the Office for Exceptional Children will assign a mediator for you.
 The mediator cannot tell you how you must resolve the issue involving your child's special education.
 Rather, the mediator helps both sides discuss the concerns involving your child and find a solution.

-If you decide to make a formal complaint or ask for a due process hearing (see pages 17-25), the Ohio Department of Education will ask you to think about mediation as a first step.
-There is no cost to you or the district for mediation.
+If you decide to make a formal complaint or ask for a due process hearing (see pages 17-28), the Ohio Department of Education and Workforce will ask you to consider mediation as a first step.
+There is no cost to you or the educational agency for mediation.